Skip to main content

 Eduardo Paolozzi © Gautier Deblonde.
 All Rights Reserved, DACS/Artimage.

 Eduardo Paolozzi was not only a pioneering artist but also a founding member of DACS.
 Adrian Barr-Smith, Trustee and Secretary of the Paolozzi Foundation, played a key role in establishing DACS.
-Here he reflects on Paolozzi’s influence during the early days of advocating for artists’ rights.
+As part of our 40th-anniversary series exploring the past, present, and future of DACS, he reflects on Paolozzi’s influence during the early days of advocating for artists’ rights.
 Today, Paolozzi’s impact endures, not only through his art but also through the support that DACS provides to artists.

 I first met Eduardo Paolozzi while working at Artlaw in the late 1970s, where I provided legal support to artists.
 Our initial contact came from Marlee Robinson, Eduardo’s assistant and I soon had the opportunity to meet him when he climbed 3 flights of stairs to reach our office.
 Happily, we were able to help him resolve a dispute with a gallery, with which he had recently exhibited.